PLATINUM2023

 SOURCE: Self-reported by organization

-Our Mandate: A Stable Climate and Healthy, Prosperous People People and communities everywhere are facing the very real environmental, economic and health impacts of climate change.
+Our Mandate: Create a vital Earth.
+For everyone.
+People and communities everywhere are facing the very real environmental, economic and health impacts of climate change.
 Environmental Defense Fund (EDF) is laser-focused on addressing the climate crisis and achieving our vision of a vital Earth for everyone.
-Thanks to your generous support and leadership, EDF is working with a wide array of partners and allies worldwide to spark innovative solutions that: • Stabilize the climate • Strengthen the ability of people and nature to thrive • Support people’s health Our presence spans 30 countries, and we are deeply focused in four anchor geographies – China, India, Europe and the United States – which together produce about half of climate pollution.
+Thanks to your generous support and leadership, EDF is working with a wide array of partners and allies worldwide to spark innovative solutions that: • Stabilize the climate • Strengthen the ability of people and nature to thrive • Support people’s health Where we make an impact: We deliver bold, game-changing climate solutions in China, India, Europe and the United States, which together produce about half of the world’s climate pollution.
+Altogether, we’re working in more than 30 countries, benefiting communities across the globe.

 Our programs